AkaneMarsyl/Akane/README.md

 - Anti-spam cooldown

 Recent changes:
-- Version 2, classes have benn made, more refactoring in the future.
+- Version 2, classes have been made, more refactoring in the future.
 - Now there's a rank system for users.
 For instance: if(User->rank < 2){do something}.
 - Page generation is simplier now, you can do what you want : Page->head()->title()->footer()->etc... write() to create a file and render() to display it live.
 - The report button really does report now (anyway I'd rather disable it).